kubeedge/community/wg-wireless/KubeEdge Wireless Working Group Charter.md

 ​	Wireless  technology, Communication mesh technical, multi-access protocol, Invoke the schema on the communication computing topology

 - Cloud or edge service quality problems caused by user movement
-- Random off-line issues present new challenges to kubeEdge management in wireless communication.
+- Random off-line issues present new challenges to KubeEdge management in wireless communication.
 - Optimize the quality of communication under the scenario of side collaboration
 - Proactive changes in communication intensity require decentralized cloud management capabilities.